Barry1701/remeskin.com/README.md

 ![Add Product Page](documentation/add_product.png)

-### 🖼️ Feed Page
+### 🖼️ Feed Page Example
-This screenshot displays the **Feed Page** of the Remeskin platform, a dynamic section where users can browse content published by the people they follow.
-The feed is personalized to show posts from followed profiles, ensuring relevant and engaging content.
+This screenshot displays a **Feed Page** example from the Remeskin platform, where users can view posts shared by the profiles they follow.

+- **Search and Filter**:
-- **Search Bar**: Located at the top, allowing users to search for specific posts by keywords.
+  - **Search Bar**: Positioned at the top, allowing users to search for posts using keywords.
+  - **Category Filter**: Below the search bar, providing a dropdown menu to filter posts by categories.

+- **Post Section**:
+  - **Post Author**: The post is created by **Bartosz**, with the posting date displayed (**27 Dec 2024**).
-- **Post Feed**:
+  - **Post Content**:
-  - Displays a series of posts.
-  - Each post includes:
-    - **Date**: Displayed in the top-right corner of the post card.
+    - A featured image showcasing skincare products and natural elements, emphasizing the platform's focus on holistic skin health and natural remedies.
+    - Text content encouraging community members to share tips, habits, or products that have helped them with skin issues and allergies.
+Examples include:
+      - A soothing cream.
+      - An allergen-free snack.
+      - A daily routine to prevent flare-ups.
+    - The post motivates users to provide advice and foster community support.
-    - **Like and Comment Counts**: Located below the post content, showing the level of engagement.
+    - A **category label** ("General") is prominently displayed below the text to identify the context of the post.
+  - **Engagement Options**:
+    - Users can interact with the post using **like** and **comment** buttons.
+Engagement metrics (4 likes, 6 comments) are displayed below the post.

-This page provides a personalized and interactive interface for users to stay updated on posts from their network and discover new content.
+This page fosters a personalized and engaging space for users to connect with posts from their network and gain valuable insights shared by the community.

 ![Feed Page](documentation/feed.png)

-### 🖼️ Liked Posts Page
+### 🖼️ Liked Posts Page Example
-This screenshot displays the **Liked Posts Page** of the Remeskin platform, where users can view the posts they have liked.
+This screenshot displays an example of the **Liked Posts Page** on the Remeskin platform, showcasing posts that the user has liked.

-- **Liked Posts Feed**:
+- **Search and Filter**:
+  - **Search Bar**: Positioned at the top, allowing users to search through liked posts using keywords.
+  - **Category Filter**: Below the search bar, providing a dropdown menu to filter liked posts by categories.

+- **Post Section**:
+  - **Post Author**: The post is created by **Saoirse28**, with the posting date displayed (**27 Dec 2024**).
+  - **Post Content**:
+    - A captivating featured image of a serene sunset over a reflective body of water, symbolizing tranquility and hope.
+    - Text content titled **"Strength in Every Step"**, emphasizing perseverance and shared experiences.
+The message inspires users with motivational words:
+      - "Healing is a journey, not a race.
+Every small step forward is progress."
+      - Encourages users to find strength in community and shared stories.
+    - A **category label** ("General") is prominently displayed below the text, making it easy to identify the post's context.
+  - **Engagement Metrics**:
-  - Displays a series of posts liked by the user, including:
+    - Displays **1 like** (liked by the user) and **0 comments**.
-    - A post by "Saoirse28" titled **"Unsure"** with an image of the medication "Equoral" (100 mg) and a description expressing concerns about starting treatment with the medication and seeking advice.
-    - Another post by "Bartosz" visible below with its respective title, image, and description.
-  - Each post includes:
-    - **Date**: Displayed in the top-right corner of the post card.
-    - **Like and Comment Counts**: Located below the post content, showing the number of interactions.

-This page offers a focused view of the user's liked posts, making it easy to revisit or engage further with previously liked content.
+This page provides users with a personalized and uplifting space to revisit posts they have liked, helping them reconnect with inspiring and valuable content shared by the community.

 ![Liked Posts Page](documentation/like.png)